 But this will only be achieved if the NHI fund is accountable and can’t be captured by either the public or private sector.
 Measures such as regulation can ensure the accreditation of service providers.
 The accreditation process needs to be in line with the NHI’s goal to serve people, and give satisfactory health services to shown health needs.
 Civil society must have enough mechanisms and representation to stop the NHI fund from being captured by greedy companies, fat cats, corrupt politicians or unaccountable bureaucrats.

 - Bridging the two-tier health system

-The diminishing of a two-tier health system will make other people enjoy better health services than others.
-The NHI fund paying health facilities directly for services is good, so there are no provincial or other middlemen to act as health service buyers.
+We support the removal of a two-tier health system that makes other people enjoy better health services than others.
+Also, support the NHI fund paying health facilities directly for services so there are no provincial or other middlemen to act as health service buyers.
 The government must table a plan of how it will fix current health facilities to make sure that they are equipped and able to handle the health demands of the population.
 The NHI must improve our public health sector through more resources, but also the National Core Standards and Ideal Clinic Programme.

 - The rural/urban health divide

 Where you live should not affect the quality of your health services.
 The NHI must end the rural/urban health divide.
 Rural health services should, in fact, receive a major increase in funding.